A Guide to Instagram

 How should I engage with users on Instagram?

-Post.
+- Post.
 Share quality photos and videos with your audiences, either in your Feed or Story.

 How can I increase visibility on Instagram for my content?

 - Tag others.
 Tagging influencers or the subject(s) of your photos can draw attention to your content and help to personalize it.